 We are to clothe ourselves with the word of God by obeying the truth.
 We

-could pick out a verse in the Bible and try to live by its tenets, which
+could pick out a verse in the Bible and try to live by it, which

-it.
-Whatever God wants us to do will help build the body of Christ and
+that He reveals to us.
+Whatever God wants us to do will best help build the body of Christ and

 establish His kingdom in the world.
 The only way to achieve this is through